 - Scrapbooks and related papers of donor Chester Dale and his wife Maud

-- Artist postcards and other materials associated with the collection of Dorothy and Herbert Vogel
+- Artist postcards and other materials associated with the collection of Dorothy and Herbert Vogel.
+Select digitized postcards may be found, in association with artist biographies, at the Vogel 50x50 website

 - Papers of directors, curators, and others relating to the National Gallery of Art